 - i.
-Establish acceptable risk levels approved by the Board which are monitored and reviewed at least on an annual basis to ensure appropriateness for the size and complexity of the business. - ii.
-Identify all material risks, both financial and non-financial, including on-and off- balance sheet items and emerging risks. - iii.
-Assess the potential impact of all material risks, including those risks affecting capital requirements and capital management, short-term and long-term liquidity requirements, reinsurance contract obligations, and operational strategies and objectives.

-- iv.
-Develop policies and strategies to effectively monitor, manage, mitigate and report all material risks. - v.
+Identify all material risks, both financial and non-financial, including on- and off-balance sheet items and emerging risks. - ii.
+Assess the potential impact of all material risks, including those risks affecting capital requirements and capital management, short- and long-term liquidity requirements, reinsurance contract obligations, and operational strategies and objectives. - iii.
+Establish acceptable risk levels approved by the Board which are monitored and reviewed at least annually to ensure appropriateness for the size and complexity of the business. - iv.
+Develop policies and strategies to effectively monitor, manage, mitigate and report on all material risks. - v.
 Establish principles by which Vantage Risk can evaluate the risk/reward trade-offs associated with key strategic and tactical decisions. - vi.
-Ensure return on capital goals are met through the efficient use and allocation of capital.
+Facilitate the achievement of return on capital goals through the efficient use and allocation of capital.